Be Prepared: Household Earthquake Safety Tips and Helpful Home Modifications to Consider

 Homeowners can talk with their current homeowners’ insurance company about adding earthquake coverage.
 They will usually elect to add the specialty coverage to the insurance plan, increasing the monthly premium.
 It is also possible to get a secondary policy, separate from the homeowners’ insurance plan.
 Either way, shopping around can get homeowners the best rate and coverage levels.

 While looking at earthquake insurance policies, take a peek at the deductible as well.
 For this type of insurance, policy holders cannot select their ideal deductible amount.
 Instead, it is calculated using the policy limits for the assigned coverage.
 Most companies set the deductible at 15 percent of the policy limit, though rates can vary by location and other factors.
+A Redondo Beach home could potentially have a significantly different rate compared to a Manhattan beach home despite being so (relatively) close in proximity.
 With the 15 percent rate, the deductible on a $500,000 insurance policy would be $75,000.

 The deductible only comes due, however, if a claim is filed on that policy.
 Otherwise, homeowners only need to cover the cost of the monthly premium.